QR Code Menu: Make Restaurant Menu QR Codes for Safe Dining in 2022

 Create a schedule consisting of all the campaigns you wish to circulate and schedule each campaign to a different time/date depending on when you would like to display which campaign.
 Add the schedule to the QR code so that when the QR code can display a new campaign each time depending on when it is being scanned.

 QR Code menu is a crucial piece in the contactless puzzle at a restaurant.
-And as we march towards a digital-first and contactless world, restaurants need to marry QR Codes or other similar contactless technologies with their traditional processes.
+And as we march toward a digital-first and contactless world, restaurants need to marry QR Codes or other similar contactless technologies with their traditional processes.
 Making dining safe and contactless will not just bring in diners but also win restaurant loyalty.